 - Changes in curriculum

 - Behaviour management in the classroom

 Are you ready to return?

 If you’re ready to come back, we’re here to help.
 To start, you can register at education.gov.uk/return-to-teaching-registration.
 This will ensure that you get the best support and most relevant advice.
-Once you are ready to apply to Leigh Academies Trust, please complete the short form and a member of our Talent Team will get in contact with you directly to discuss your experience, current situation and identify key areas in which we can provide support.
+Once you are ready to apply to Leigh Academies Trust, please complete the short form and a member of our Talent Team will get in contact with you directly to discuss your experience and current situation, and to identify key areas in which we can provide support.

-You can also visit the DfE website where you’ll find a resources page for returning Teachers.
-This provides invaluable information on everything from the new Teachers’ Standards to behavioral management guidelines.
+You can also visit the DfE website where you’ll find a resources page for returning teachers.
+This provides invaluable information on everything from the new Teachers’ Standards to behavioural management guidelines.

 Return to Teaching and Leigh Academies Trust will guide you all the way so you can get back to making a difference.
 You will receive support and guidance from an experienced member of your relevant department via a series of individually tailored sessions focusing on the main causes of concern.